Pandemic again forces delay in plans for next Davos meeting

 “Current pandemic conditions make it extremely difficult to deliver a global in-person meeting,” the forum said in a statement.
 “Preparations have been guided by expert advice and have benefited from the close collaboration of the Swiss government at all levels.”

+The decision comes as some countries in Europe impose new restrictions or face tough choices about what to do about rising numbers of COVID-19 infections tied to omicron.
+Switzerland on Friday announced requirements to show proof of vaccination or COVID-19 recovery to go to restaurants and indoor events amid a spike in infections in recent weeks, largely of the delta variant.

-Founder Klaus Schwab said the forum still plans to host a “digital convening of leaders from business, government and civil society.”
+The World Economic Forum still plans to host a “digital convening of leaders from business, government and civil society,” founder Klaus Schwab said.
 The forum said a “headline series of State of the World sessions” would bring them together online to address global challenges.

 The media-friendly Davos confab serves as a global stage for world leaders to meet and executives to talk possible deals.
 Academics and chiefs of nongovernmental groups speak out in webcast panel sessions or comb corridors looking to rub elbows with decision-makers.